BasPieren/readme-template/README.md

 # README Template ⚙️

 This is my personal `README.md` template.
 This template contains all possible chapters that I could need during a school or personal project.
+Chapters can be moved & removed as needed.

 ![Project Image](https://i.imgur.com/ZALRBjH.png)
+> Image description

 ## Table of Contents 🗃
 * [To Do](#to-do-)